 The Chapter from "The James Brand" is sort of mouthful to talk about.
-Otherwise it is a super-simple pocket knife carefully constructed of excellent materials.
-The end result is a high-quality knife in a fairly compact form factor.
+Otherwise, it is a super-simple pocket knife carefully constructed of excellent materials.
+The result is a high-quality knife in a fairly compact form factor.
 It is expensive, and virtually all of our testers had some sort of issue with the dimensions.
 In use, though, the materials and finish have held up beautifully.
-The whole knife is really just a handful of excellent parts held together tightly and in a serviceable fashion.
-The blade has held up to significant abuse.
+The whole knife is just a handful of excellent parts held together tightly and in a serviceable fashion.
+The blade, in particular, has held up to significant abuse.

 Blade and Edge Integrity

 The James Brand makes the blade of the Chapter of Crucible S35vn steel.
-On the whole spectrum of knife blade steels, this is an excellent one.
-Note, of course, that even the best steel will require maintenance and sharpening.
+Across the spectrum of knife blade steels this is an excellent one.
+Of course, even the best steel will require maintenance and sharpening.
 The trick is to make a blade that holds its edge as long as possible and then is readily sharpened at home and by hand.
 Crucible steel does this well, but there are better options out there.
-At this lofty price point, it seems that The James Brand could have chosen an even more sophisticated blade material.
-The truth is though, that you likely won't notice any shortcomings with the Crucible steel and the edge geometry of the Chapter.
+At this high price point, The James Brand could have chosen an even more sophisticated blade material.
+The truth is, you likely won't notice any shortcomings with the Crucible steel and the edge geometry of the Chapter.
 We got the blade to nick, but this was in heavy use.

-Another ergonomic issue we have to point out is in opening the blade of the Chapter.
+Another ergonomic issue we have to point out is opening the blade of the Chapter.
 The blade sticks inside the handle just a little bit.
 This is good; it won't open inadvertently in your pocket.
 The issue, though, is that it takes a pretty stout push from your right thumb to get the blade moving out of the handle.
 Once you overcome this initial friction, the blade moves more easily.
-It moves easily enough that it swings ahead of your thumb for a little bit.
-Inevitably, and understandably, it hangs up before reaching full extension.
+It moves easily enough to swing ahead of your thumb for a little bit.
+Inevitably and understandably, it hangs up before reaching full extension.
 Your thumb continues its trajectory, eventually catching back up to the blade.
 However, instead of pushing on the thumb stud, the pad of your thumb comes up against the edge of the blade.
 One tester's thumb has tiny cuts that indicate this issue.
-Assisted opening knives, like the Editors' Choice Benchmade Mini-Barrage inherently avoid this issue.
+Assisted opening knives inherently avoid this issue.
 Even other non-assisted, thumb-stud knives avoid this problem.
-We had no such problem, for instance, with the thumb stud, non-assisted opening blade of of the Benchmade Griptilian 551.